hgoli02/Computer-Vision-Project/README.md

 ## Project Overview

-This repository contains the implementation of two key algorithms:
+This repository contains the implementation of the following:

 1. **Ghaem-Hossein Segmentation (GHS)**
 2. **Tiny Neural Radiance Fields (Tiny NeRF)**

+Also for the project report please see the `report.pdf`

 ## 1. Graph-Based Unsupervised Image Segmentation